 Related Post: See The Best Mics Under $100 For Recording Vocals

 The distance largely depends on the type of mic, but 6 to 10 inches away from the mic should put you in a good range.
 You will want to tweak the exact distance depending on your mic and your environment.
 Test out different distances between 6 and 10 inches to see what works best for you.
 You will also want to get a second opinion on the recordings from an audio professional if possible.

-If your mic is too close to your mouth when you sing, you will run the risk of picking up too many plosives, which are the noises that come from your mouth when you use consonants like "p" and "t".
-Another problem you will run into when you're too close is peaks in the volume that could distort the sound.
+If your mic is too close to your mouth when you sing, you will run the risk of picking up too many plosives, which are the noises that come from your mouth when you use consonants like "p" and "t" Another problem you will run into when you're too close is peaks in the volume that could distort the sound.

 If you're inclined to record close to the mic, consider the reasons why and how you could change it.
 You may think you're singing are speaking too quietly, but you can adjust the recording levels if necessary.
-If your concern is diction, it's a good idea to overdo your diction when recording from a distance.
+If your concern is diction, it's good to overdo your diction when recording from a distance.
 You may think the overdone diction will be obvious, but it actually helps a lot and comes off perfectly if you slightly overdo it consistently as long as you aren't too close to the mic.

 If you're too far from the mic when you record, you run the risk of picking up too much background noise, and your recordings will have an airy sound.
 The mic will likely be unable to pick up your lower frequencies well, which will cause the audio to be too trebly and harder to mix.
 You will lose the fullness and richness of your vocals if you are too far away.